Big Brother (Australian TV series) season 1: House

-The House used for Big Brother 1 was located inside of Dreamworld.
+The Big Brother House was located in a compound at Dreamworld.
 The House featured a total of 25 cameras and 32 microphones in the various rooms and backyard.
 The house for the first series was very basic, as part of the theme of the series.
 The House featured a living room, which had a fireplace for the Housemates to use, and a kitchen, which featured a stove and sink, along with the fridge.
 There was a large dining table in the kitchen, with room for all of the Housemates.
 Various two way mirrors are in the house, with a camera crew behind him.
 The House also featured two bedrooms, with each bedroom featuring six beds.
 The first bedroom had a double bed and featured blue walls and orange sheets.
 The bathroom featured blue tile flooring and a clear shower.
 Housemates could communicate with producers in the room known was the "Diary Room".
 The Diary Room in this season featured yellow walls and an orange chair, and had a simplistic design.
 This was where nominations took place, and where Housemates could reveal their thoughts.
 Housemates could be seen by a medical professional in the Diary Room if necessary.
 Furniture and homewares in the house were provided by Freedom Furniture.

 The outside of the House featured a chicken coop with various chickens inside, from which the Housemates collect eggs.
 The Housemates were also given a swimming pool in the backyard to use.
 There was also a garden in the backyard, which featured a vegetable patch which the Housemates could use.